-NOTE - do not consider design of a medium voltage distribution system without prior discussion with APS
+NOTE - do not consider design of a medium voltage distribution system without prior discussion with APS FD+C and M&O Electrical Department

 - a.
 Specify duct banks to be concrete encased and installed minimum 42" below grade to top of conduit with warning tape 12" above concrete. - b.
 Specify all medium voltage cable and terminations to be "hi-pot" tested with documentation. - c.
 Specify vaults and pull boxes to be pre-cast concrete, minimum 8'x8'x8'. - d.
 Design to be a "looped' primary distribution with S&C PMH-9 15kV switchgear, with two (2) switches and two (2) fuse bays. - e.
-Design shall be coordinated with APS Maintenance & Operations. - f.
+Design shall be coordinated with APS FD+C and M&O Electrical Department - f.
 Specify spare fuses in the 15kV pad mounted gear to be installed inside the door of the gear.
 Specify label on the outside of the door 'SPARE FUSE INSIDE DOOR". - g.
 Specify a laminated "One Line Diagram" and power site plan to be provided and posted on the inside of the door of each 15kV pad mounted gear.
-The "One Line Diagram" shall include the complete design of the project. - 25.
-Measurement and verification: Consult with APS concerning M&V on all projects.
-M&V is desirable to independently monitor electricity consumption.
-Provide data outlets at every electrical panel. - 26.
-Provide 3-Phase total system monitoring that reports to security system (consult with APS M & O Electric Department) intent to notify APS Police and M & O Electric Department of phase or power loss. - 27.
-Provide labeling on all electrical equipment as per NEC ART 110.10 (short Circuit Ratings); 110.16 (ARC-Flash Hazard Warnings); 110.21 (B) (Field Applied Hazard Markings).
+The "One Line Diagram" shall include the complete design of the project. - 23.
+Provide 3-Phase total system monitoring that reports to security system (consult with APS M & O Electric Department) intent to notify APS Police and M & O Electric Department of phase or power loss. - 24.
+Provide labeling on all electrical equipment as per NEC ART 110.10 (short Circuit Ratings); 110.16 (ARC-Flash Hazard Warnings); 110.21 (B) (Field Applied Hazard Markings). - 25.
+Centrally locate electrical rooms to minimize voltage drops, and display related equipment on floor plans. - a.
+Display mounting locations and clearances for all devices and specific locations on the drawings. - 26.
+On the electrical room door, provide and install black and yellow reflective 2" tape applied on the base of the door.